YashJaiman/smart-market/README.md

 The objective of this project is to understand and implement core concepts of web development by building a complete online shopping system step by step.

-## Current Status
+## 🔹 Features Completed
-- Login page UI completed
+- User Login Page
-- Modern UI with glassmorphism effect
+- User Sign-up Page

-## Tech Stack
+- Dark UI with neon blue theme
-- HTML
+- Responsive and clean layout

-- CSS
+## 🛠 Technologies Used
-- Backend integration planned
+- HTML5

-## Features (Planned)
+- CSS3

-- User authentication (Login & Sign Up)
+## 🚧 Work in Progress
-- Forgot password
+- Home Page Design
-- Product listing
+- Product Listing UI
-- Shopping cart
+- Categories & Footer Section

-- Checkout flow
+## 📌 Note

-## Project Purpose
+This project is currently focused on frontend UI development.
-This project focuses on improving practical skills in frontend and backend web development, including UI design, user authentication, and system workflow.
+Backend functionality will be added later.

-## Author
+---
-Yash Jaiman
+© 2025 Smart-Market